Grow On Your Windowsill? Why?

 Using old soda bottles on their side can make a fantastic soda bottle salad bar.
 Simply cut off the side of the bottle and lay it down on its side.
 Make a few holes in the base then fill with compost.

 Once full, sow salad leaves into the soil and simply place on your windowsill to grow.
 You can sow another one each week then rotate harvesting them.

 If you use cut and come again types of lettuce, you can crop many times after harvesting.
 Simply start using the next planter while that one regrows.

 Ok so hopefully that has given you food for thought.
 Growing on your windowsills is a simple and quick way to learn to grow your own crops on a small scale to help you build confidence in growing vegetables while staying cosy indoors.

-Remember to leave us a comment below and tell us what you’re looking forward to growing.
+Remember to download your copy of our simple planning guide then leave us a comment below and tell us what you’re looking forward to growing.